Aiven-Open/klaw-docs/docs/HowTo/schemas/Request-a-schema.md

    Registry and fail if it is not valid.
 A team member will review the request and approve or decline it based on the request made.

+On approval, a notification is sent to all the producers and consumers of the topic in this environment mentioning a schema change.

 ## Schema validation

 When you submit a Schema Request, the Schema will be checked for